-In all likelihood, school learners who take history as a subject would be aware that Piet Retief, a descendant of French Huguenot extraction, was a renowned Voortrekker Leader who was ultimately killed by the duplicious Dingane.
+In all likelihood, school pupils who take history as a subject are made aware that Piet Retief, a descendant of French Huguenot extraction, was a renowned Voortrekker leader who was ultimately killed by the duplicitous Dingane.

-What the school history books do not teach the learners in Port Elizabeth, is that he owned substantial land in well-known parts of what was to become the City of Port Elizabeth.
+What the school history books do not teach is that he owned substantial land in well-known parts of what was to become the city of Port Elizabeth.
 Furthermore he earned the lasting friendship of the 1820 Settlers for ther kindness that he showed them when acting as their transport contractors entrusted with their conveyance to the wilds in the Albany District.

 Main picture: The Piet Retief Monument in Summerstrand

-After moving to the vicinity of Grahamstown, Retief, like other Boers, acquired wealth through livestock, but suffered repeated losses from Xhosa raids in the period.
-These prompted the Sixth Cape Frontier War.
+After moving to the vicinity of Grahamstown, Retief, like other Boers, acquired wealth through livestock, but suffered repeated losses from Xhosa raids.
+These led to the Sixth Frontier War.

-Even before this relocation, Retief had been plagued with a history of financial trouble.
+Even before this relocation, Retief had a history of financial trouble.
 On more than one occasion, he lost money and other possessions, mainly through land speculation.
-He is reported to have gone bankrupt at least twice, both while at the colony but also while on the frontier.
-One of the motives for the migration to new lands in the north as Voortrekkers, were the losses incurred by many frontier farmers.
+He is reported to have gone bankrupt at least twice, both while in the colony but also while on the frontier.
+One of the reasons for the Voortrekker migration to new lands in the north was the losses incurred by many frontier farmers.

 Retief’s financial dealings in Port Elizabeth

-Notwithstanding the fact that Retief’s property purchases were not exclusively in Port Elizabeth, but included Grahamstown and Uitenhage, the focus will exclusively be on those relating to Port Elizabeth.
+Notwithstanding the fact that Retief’s property purchases were not exclusively in Port Elizabeth, but included Grahamstown and Uitenhage, the focus here will be on Port Elizabeth.

 Simultaneously with this transaction, Retief made offers on various other properties within Port Elizabeth as well as Uitenhage and Grahamstown.
 Letters addressed to him at this stage, indicate that he was living in Uitenhage and not in Port Elizabeth.

-It is probably trite to mention that the property in the Strandfontein area is not particularly suitable for farming and especially so in this era when the drift sands covered a large part of this area.
-It would not be incorrect to state that this was a poor choice of land.
+It is probably trite to mention that the property in the Strandfontein area is not particularly suitable for farming and especially so back then when the drift sands covered a large part of this area.
+It would not be erroneous to state that this was a poor choice of land.

-Even though Piet Retief has been provisionally granted the property Strandfontein, it was only in 1818 that Retief formally applied for the farm and had it surveyed.
+Even though Piet Retief had been provisionally granted the property Strandfontein, it was only in 1818 that Retief formally applied for the farm and had it surveyed.

-During the period from 1815 to 1818 while Retief prevaricated on purchasing the farm, Frederick Korsten paid the rent.
-Contrary to some narratives, Retief never took up the option on the farm so it is erroneous to claim that Retief “owned” Summerstrand as that is ahistorical.
+During the period from 1815 to 1818, while Retief prevaricated on purchasing the farm, Frederick Korsten paid the rent.
+Contrary to some narratives, Retief never took up the option on the farm so it is erroneous to claim that Retief ever “owned” Summerstrand as that is ahistorical.

 In due course Retief acquired additional land in Port Elizabeth.
-In 1816, Piet Retief was granted what was termed “garden ground” just beyond the present Albany Road.
+On 7th June 1816, he was granted what was termed “garden ground” just beyond the present Albany Road.
 The epithet garden probably refers to the fact that it was suitable for the planting of vegetables as opposed to Strandfontein which, at best, would only be suitable for grazing by herbivores.
 This plot was on Lot 5 along the road to the north.

-The modus operandi of Retief was that of the property speculator or dabbler.
-If Retief had retained his focus in land speculation instead of embracing the grievances of the Boers, today Retief could possibly be a byword for the quintessential land baron.
-Whether fortuitous or not, Retief land acquisitions were on land soon to be prime real estate.
+The modus operandi that Retief adopted was that of the property speculator or dabbler.
+If Retief had retained his focus on land speculation instead of embracing the grievances of the Boers, today Retief could possibly be a byword for the quintessential land baron.
+Whether fortuitous or not, Retief’s land acquisitions would soon become prime real estate.

 Instead of spending the rest of his days as a property speculator, Retief assumed command of punitive expeditions in response to raiding parties from the adjacent Xhosa territory.
-Furthermore he became a spokesperson for the frontier farmers who voiced their discontent, and he personally scripted the Voortrekkers‘ declaration at their departure from the colony.
+Furthermore he became a spokesman for the frontier farmers who voiced their discontent, and he personally scripted the Voortrekkers‘ declaration or manifesto at their departure from the colony.

-He was a leading figure during their Great Trek, and, at one stage, their elected governor.
+Retief had been a leading figure during the Great Trek, and, at one stage, their elected governor.
 He proposed Natal as the final destination of their migration and selected a location for its future capital, later named Pietermaritzburg in his honour.
-The massacre of Retief and his delegation by the Zulu King Dingane and the extermination of several Voortrekker laager camps led to the Battle of Blood River on the Ncome River.
-The short-lived Boer republic Natalia suffered from ineffective government and succumbed to British annexation.
+The massacre of Retief and his delegation by the Zulu king Dingane and the extermination of several Voortrekker laager camps led to the Battle of Blood River on the Ncome River.
+The short-lived Boer republic Natalia suffered from ineffective government and eventually succumbed to British annexation.